emoses/emoses.org/content/posts/emacs-custom-auth-source.md

 +++
-title = 'Building a custom Emacs auth-source' date = '2023-12-22' tags = ['emacs', 'security', 'okta'] categories = ['blog']
+title = 'Building a custom Emacs auth-source' date = '2023-12-22' tags = ['emacs', 'security'] categories = ['blog']
 +++

-My employer, [Okta](https://okta.com), has recently been making security improvements to how we access all sorts of internal systems.
+My employer, has recently been making security improvements to how we access all sorts of internal systems.
 As part of that hardening, we've been disallowed from using SSH keys and long-lived GitHub tokens to access our code on GitHub.
-In place of that, we've now got an internal tool that grants us short-lived tokens on demand, after SSOing (through Okta of course).
+In place of that, we've now got an internal tool that grants us short-lived tokens on demand, after SSOing.

 This is a good idea even if it adds a little friction, and means that if you gain access to my machine somehow you won't automatically have my privileges